A list of terms and definitions related to SEMrush tools and digital marketing.

 Duplicate Content – Content that appears in more than one location on the Internet.
 Duplicate content can confuse search engines when deciding which page to index in search, and in turn this hurts the website’s SEO.

-Facebook Engagement - Engagement rate on Facebook is a measure of how well your audience liked, shared or commented on your Facebook posts during the selected time period and how this number changed in comparison with the previous period.
+Facebook Engagement – A measure of how well your audience liked, shared or commented on your Facebook posts during the selected time period and how this number changed in comparison with the previous period.

-Follow link - links that have influence on the rankings of the linked site.
+Follow links – Links that have influence on the rankings of the linked site.
 These links help communicate a signal of trust in a web page to search engines.

-GA - GA is short for Google Analytics, which is a platform used to gather data on your website.
+GA (Google Analytics) – A platform used to gather data on your website.

-Google Ads - Google's link auction network, also used for advertisement, where most keywords are sold on a cost per click basis.
+Google Ads (formerly Google AdWords) – Google's link auction network, also used for advertisement, where most keywords are sold on a cost per click basis.

 Google Ads Keywords – The keywords for which the domain's Ads appear amongst the top results